Complete Guide to Online Art & Design Degrees

 The Master of Fine Arts (MFA) traditionally covers the techniques of a particular art discipline at an advanced level.
 MFAs are available in graphic design, illustration, photography, and a variety of other disciplines.
 Master's programs are also available in art education or administration.

-An associate degree in art and design is a two-year degree program that provides the basic postsecondary education for the disciplines of art and design.
+An online associate degree in art and design is a two-year degree program that provides the basic postsecondary education for the disciplines of art and design.
 It also acts as half of a bachelor's degree and typically covers 60 to 72 credits.
 Because the courses required for an associate degree can be found through community colleges as well as four-year universities, it can be beneficial to gain this starter's degree for lower cost and apply it to an entry-level position in an art and design career.

 Foundational associate degree courses such as design theory or introduction to design provide a background for careers in art and art-related disciplines.
 More specific electives will cover design elements such as color, shape and layout, and perspective, each of which might be presented as its own course.
 Graphic design or industrial design degrees often include courses in computer animation or architectural drafting.
 In order to gain a more in-depth perspective on careers in the arts, students will most likely need to seek a higher degree, an internship, or an apprenticeship in their intended field of work.